tihomirIliev/flask/README.md

 ![start_pipeline](https://user-images.githubusercontent.com/44411127/215773339-6515c136-3988-4189-93fc-ac98dac3c1fd.PNG)

 ### After the deployments are completed, the flask app can be accessed locally on the EC2 instance.
-In the CLI type "curl <NODE IP>:<NODEPORT>".
+In the CLI type "curl '<NODE IP>':'<NODEPORT>'".

 ### Technologies used
   - AWS (EC2, ECR, IAM)